Authentic Rabdi Recipe (Traditional North Indian Sweet Thickened Milk Dessert)

 Ingredients

-Traditionally cornstarch is not added while making lachcha rabdi.
-However, to reduce the cooking time, I learned this technique from a local sweetshop to add a little cornflour slurry to the milk once it is reduced to almost half.
-Trust me, you will not figure out any difference in taste, and the cooking time will be reduced to almost half.
+• CornstarchTraditionally, cornstarch is not added while making lachcha rabdi.
+However, to reduce cooking time, I learned this technique from a local sweetshop: add a little cornflour slurry to the milk once it is reduced to almost half.
+Trust me, you will not notice any difference in taste, and the cooking time will be nearly half.

-You can also add a teaspoon of ground cardamom powder to this easy rabri recipe.
+You can also add a teaspoon of ground cardamom powder to flavor this easy rabri recipe.

-Add 1-liter whole milk (full fat milk) to a wide non-stick heavy bottom pot and boil over medium-high heat, frequently stirring, to avoid scorching at the bottom of the pan.
+Step 1: Add 1 liter of whole milk (full-fat milk) to a wide, non-stick, heavy-bottom pot and bring to a boil over medium-high heat, stirring frequently using a silicon spatula to prevent scorching at the bottom of the pan.

 Milk added to a pan.